aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

 - Create a new text file named "input.txt" in the project root folder (same level as "src"), and add the following sample content to it.

-    ```bash
+    ```text
     cat > input.txt <<'EOF'
     if you cannot fly, then run
     if you cannot run, then walk
     if you cannot walk, then crawl
     but whatever you do you have to keep moving forward
     EOF
     ```

 - Now specify "input.txt" and remove potential "output.txt" by `rm -rf output.txt`.